The Pitfalls of KV Cache Compression: Introduction

 \section{Introduction}

-KV cache compression offers a compelling trade-off: sacrifice a small amount of model performance for substantial gains in inference efficiency.
-The technique addresses the main bottleneck in serving large language models (LLMs): the memory required to store the Key-Value (KV) cache \citep{pope2023efficiently}.
-During autoregressive generation, this cache grows linearly with context length, making inference a memory-bounded operation that limits server throughput and increases latency \citep{yuan2024llm}.
-Recently, many compression methods have emerged, each with various KV eviction techniques \citep{shi2024costdownreviewmethods}.
-KV cache compression promises memory savings, lower latency, and higher throughput, for a negligible performance cost.
-In this paper, we provide a more skeptical view on the latter part of the trade-off.
+Key-Value (KV) cache compression in large language models (LLMs) offers a compelling trade-off: sacrifice a small amount of model performance for substantial improvements in inference efficiency and memory usage \citep{pope2023efficiently}.
+During autoregressive generation, this cache grows linearly with context length, making inference a memory-bounded operation that limits throughput and increases latency \citep{yuan2024llm}.
+Recently, many compression methods have emerged \citep{shi2024costdownreviewmethods}, promising memory savings and higher throughput at a negligible performance cost.
+In this paper, we provide a more skeptical view of the latter part of this trade-off.

 We argue that the true cost of KV cache compression is poorly understood.
 In fact, the impacts of compression can be very unpredictable.
 We demonstrate that model performance under compression does not degrade uniformly.
-Instead, certain instructions within a prompt degrade faster than others, causing the model to silently ignore parts of its prompt (see \Cref{fig:conv} left).
-This ``selective amnesia" harms performance on multi-instruction tasks and introduces security vulnerabilities, making it difficult for practitioners to predict which instructions will be followed and which will be discarded.
+Instead, certain instructions within a prompt degrade faster than others, causing the model to silently ignore parts of its prompt (see \Cref{fig:conv}, top).
+This ``selective amnesia'' harms performance on multi-instruction tasks and introduces security vulnerabilities, making it difficult to predict which instructions will be followed and which will be discarded.

 As a case study, we focus on system prompts.
 These instructions define an LLM's behavior, persona, and safety guardrails \citep{Neumann_2025}.
-Because they are present across long interactions and are typically reused for multiple queries, their KV cache entries are natural targets for compression.
-A desirable property of a system prompt is that its contents should not be revealed to the end-user, a phenomenon known as ``prompt leakage" \citep{hui2024pleak}.
+Because they are present in long interactions and are typically reused for multiple queries, their KV cache entries are natural targets for compression.
+A desirable property of a system prompt is that its contents should not be revealed to the end-user, a phenomenon known as ``prompt leakage'' \citep{hui2024pleak}.
 We use system prompt leakage as a concrete measure of instruction-following failure under compression.